-Cincinnati Bearcats going with unique color scheme on football field vs. Central Florida
+Cincinnati Bearcats football team trolls social media with fake field design

-The Cincinnati Bearcats will debut a new color scheme for its football field when the team takes on the Central Florida Knights on Friday in an American Athletic Conference matchup.
+A new color scheme for the Cincinnati Bearcats' football field posted on Twitter Tuesday morning was actually a doctored act of trolling by their social media team, UC Athletics has confirmed.

-The field at Nippert Stadium will be black with midfield decorated by the eyes of a bearcat and will feature the Cincinnati skyline sprawling from one five-yard line to the other.
+The fake color scheme showed Nippert Stadium's field painted black with midfield decorated by the eyes of a bearcat and featured a sprawling Cincinnati skyline from one five-yard line to the other.

+The American Athletic Conference logo and the emblem used for the 200-year anniversary of the University of Cincinnati also could be seen on the field.

 RUTGERS FIRES FOOTBALL COACH CHRIS ASH; GREG SCHIANO RUMORED TO BE POTENTIAL REPLACEMENT

-The American Athletic Conference logo and the emblem used for the 200-year anniversary of the University of Cincinnati is also on the field.

-Each end zone will be painted a different color.
-One end zone will be painted red with dark red triangles on each side featuring the word “Cincinnati” in black lettering.
-In the other end zone, the word “Bearcats” will be displayed in white lettering and black outline with a white background and gray triangles on each side.
+One end zone was painted red with dark red triangles on each side featuring the word “Cincinnati” in black lettering.
+In the other end zone, the word “Bearcats” was displayed in white lettering and black outline with a white background and gray triangles on each side.

+The design would be against NCAA regulations.
+One rule cited by WLWT noted the "entirety of all yard lines, goal lines, and sidelines must be clearly visible.
+No portion of any such line may be obscured by decorative markings."

+The hoax message said the Bearcats would debut the new colors on its football field when the team takes on the Central Florida Knights on Friday in an American Athletic Conference matchup.

 WASHINGTON STATE'S MIKE LEACH RIPS TEAM FOLLOWING HUGE LOSS: 'WE'RE A VERY SOFT TEAM'

-Cincinnati is also asking fans to wear black to the game.
+Cincinnati asked fans to wear black to the game.

-“Be in your seats for kick-off to light up Nippert,” an advertisement on their website reads.
+“Be in your seats for kick-off to light up Nippert,” an advertisement on their website read.
 “Come early.
 Be loud.
 Wear black.”

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM